How to validate your product during the prelaunch

 Mark Pecota | CEO at LaunchBoom

-Every year, tens of thousands of creators launch products that no one want.
+Every year, tens of thousands of creators launch a product that no one wants.

 On Kickstarter alone, 59.9% of all the projects that have launched have failed.
 That means 341,879 projects have failed with an average of 26,298 / year since Kickstarter started.
 That doesn’t count all the other platforms people launch on either.